BEST WESTERN Bay Harbor Hotel

 On your next exploration of Tampa, be sure to visit the International Plaza and Bay Street.
 As one of the finest upscale shopping centers in the entire state of Florida, the International Plaza and Bay Street is the ideal destination for those hoping to add their already extensive wardrobes.
 What better way to experience Tampa and the surrounding areas?

-Plan your next trek through Florida and head for Tampa.
-Home to a wealth of attractive and interesting sites, Tampa makes a great spot to depart on a cruise.
+Opened in 1924, the Port of Tampa is one of many attractive and interesting sites in Tampa.
 When you've got a cruise on your next vacation agenda, head for the Port of Tampa Bay and find your adventure.
 Originally known as the Port of Tampa, it was January of 2014 when the name was changed to Port of Tampa Bay.

 Many people flock to Tampa because of the cruise ships – the Port of Tampa Bay is a hub for major cruise lines like Carnival Cruise Line, Royal Caribbean International, Norwegian Cruise Line, and Holland America Line.
 You'll find three separate cruise terminals at the Port of Tampa Bay.
 The Port of Tampa Bay also serves container ships.

-The vibrant city of Tampa is filled with a variety of sports.
-From the National Football League's Tampa Bay Buccaneers and the National Hockey League's Tampa Bay Lightning to the Tampa Bay Rays of Major League Baseball, there is plenty to cheer about.
 Each spring since 1996, Steinbrenner Field has been the location for the New York Yankees spring training games.
-The Tampa Yankees, the minor league baseball team from the Florida State League, the Class A-Advanced affiliate of the New York Yankees, also play their home games in the stadium.
+The Tampa Yankees, the minor league baseball team from the Florida State League, the Class A-Advanced affiliate of the New York Yankees, also play their home games in the Tampa stadium.

 In 2008, this 11,000-seat stadium, originally named Legends Field, was renamed for former Tampa resident and Yankees' owner George Steinbrenner.
-While visiting this replica of the old Yankee stadium, be sure to view the life-size bronze statue of Steinbrenner in front of the stadium.
-While at this fabulous ballpark, make your way to the Legends Room to browse the selection of Yankees memorabilia, clothing and official merchandise.
-Stay close to the action, in one of the Tampa area Best Western hotels, for a wonderful night's rest.
+While visiting this replica of the old Yankee stadium, be sure to view the life-size bronze statue of Steinbrenner and make your way to the Legends Room to browse the selection of Yankees memorabilia.

 The Straz Center for the Performing Arts, located in downtown Tampa, is the cultural centerpiece of the west central Florida coast.
 The center houses five individual theaters, on-site restaurants, rental facilities, and retail shops.